wger-project/docker/README.md

 <img src="https://raw.githubusercontent.com/wger-project/wger/master/wger/core/static/images/logos/logo.png" width="100" height="100" alt="wger logo" />

-# Production...ish docker compose image for wger
+# docker compose stacks for wger

+Contains 3 docker compose environments:

+* prod: production-ish
+* dev (uses sqlite)
+* dev-postgres (uses postgresql)

-## Usage
+## Introduction

-This docker compose file starts up a production environment with gunicorn as the webserver, postgres as a database and redis for caching with nginx used as a reverse proxy.
-If you want to develop, take a look at the docker compose file in the application repository.
+The prod docker compose file starts up a production-ish environment with gunicorn as the webserver, postgres as a database and redis for caching with nginx used as a reverse proxy.
+The two develop environments don't use redis (caching) or celery (jobs) or nginx.

 The database, static files and uploaded images are mounted as volumes so the data is persisted.
 The only thing you need to do is update the docker